Digital radio in the Republic of Ireland: Former unlicensed DAB multiplexes

 A small number of unlicensed independent DAB multiplexes were available in a few locations until the summer of 2024.

-Ireland FreeDAB Network (FreeDAB)
+FreeDAB

 The FreeDAB network carried a number of low-powered multiplexes in Cork, Dublin, the north and north east of Ireland and Sligo.
 The broadcaster was raided by the Garda in 2020 and resumed broadcasting in Cork, Dublin, Sligo, Waterford, Dundalk, Limerick.
 These transmissions have ceased.